altocodenl/tagaway/readme.md

 - `POST /download`
    - Body must be of the form `{ids: [STRING, ...]}` (otherwise, 400 with body `{error: ...}`).
+   - There should be no repeated ids on the query, otherwise a 400 is returned.
-   - `body.ids` must have at least a length of 2.
+   - `body.ids` must have at least a length of 2 (otherwise, 400 with body `{error: 'single'}`.
+To download a single piv you can use `GET /piv/ID?original=1` instead.
    - All pivs must exist and user must be owner of the pivs or have the pivs shared with them, otherwise a 404 is returned.
    - If successful, returns a 200 with body `{id: STRING}`.
 The `id` corresponds to a temporary download file that lasts 5 seconds and is only valid for the user that requested the download.

 - `GET /download/ID`
    - `ID` is an id returned by `POST /download`.
+   - If there's no such download, or if the user doesn't requested that download, a 404 is returned.
    - If successful, the user will receive a zip file with the specified pivs.

 - `POST /dismiss`